Grade separation: Disadvantages

-Grade-separated road junctions are typically space-intensive, complicated, and costly, due to the need for large physical structures such as tunnels, ramps, and bridges.
+With roadway junctions in particular, grade-separated interchanges are typically space-intensive, complicated, and costly, due to the need for large physical structures such as tunnels, ramps, and bridges.
 Their height can be obtrusive, and this, combined with the large traffic volumes that grade-separated roads attract, tend to make them unpopular to nearby landowners and residents.
 For these reasons, proposals for new grade-separated roads can receive significant public opposition.

-Rail-over-rail grade separations take up less space than road grade separations: because shoulders are not needed, there are generally fewer branches and side road connections to accommodate (because a partial grade separation will accomplish more improvement than for a road), and because at-grade railway connections often take up significant space on their own.
-However, they require significant engineering effort, and are very expensive and time-consuming to construct.
+Rail-over-rail grade separations, though, take up much less space than standard road or highway grade separations.
+In part, this is because shoulders are not required for railroad operations, even at high speeds, and there are generally far fewer branches and side road connections to accommodate because a partial grade separation will yield more improvement than it would for a similar road project, on which the overall traffic flow is determined by its most congested sections, as a result of well documented phenomenon such as traffic waves.

+However, highway, mixed and even railroad-only grade separation projects, especially when 'retrofitting' an active transit corridor built without traffic conflict mitigations to save on construction costs, nonetheless usually necessitates considerable engineering expertise and effort, and can be very expensive and time-consuming to construct, especially when multiple environmental and existing-traffic related impacts must be studied, determined and adequately mitigated, as is required by law for projects of this nature in most jurisdictions.

-Grade-separated pedestrian and cycling routes often require modest space since they do not typically intersect with the facility (such as a highway) that they cross.
-However, grade-separated pedestrian crossings with steps introduce accessibility problems.
-Some crossings have lifts, but these can be time-consuming to use.
+Grade-separated pedestrian and cycling routes often have a comparably modest footprint since they do not typically intersect with high intensity transit corridors (highways especially) that they would cross, without the safety provided by a grade-separated crossing.
+However, grade-separated pedestrian crossings with steps introduce accessibility problems and can potentially conflict with the Americans with Disabilities Act in the United States.
+Some crossings have lifts, but these measures can be time-consuming and inconvenient to use, and many of these footbridges and pedestrian underpasses lie unused, abandoned and fenced off.

-Grade-separated roads that permit for higher speed limits can actually reduce safety due to 'weaving' (see below) as well as a perceived sense of safety.
+Grade-separated roads that permit for higher speed limits can actually reduce safety due to 'weaving' (see below), the increased probability of collisions corresponding with induced demand as well as the demonstrably false sense of safety caused by the monotony of driving long distances at high speeds with little or none of the stimulation and activity provided at-grade by stop lights, pedestrian crossings, more frequent turns and intersections.